 - 2.1 Quality of proposed research or technology development and appropriateness of HPC resources needed.
-The extent to which the proposed strategy will: - enable computationally challenging research with the potential of being internationally competitive, innovative, and transformative, and that could not be pursued otherwise; - meet the needs of institutions and their researchers effectively and efficiently; - provide a high degree of suitability and usability; - be scalable, extendable or otherwise upgradable in the future; - incorporate reliable, robust system software essential to optimal sustained performance; - provide a suitable and sustainable physical environment to accommodate the proposed systems and personnel, including adequate floor space, power, cooling, etc.
+The investments will: - enable computationally challenging research with the potential of being internationally competitive, innovative, and transformative, and that could not be pursued otherwise; - meet the needs of institutions and their researchers effectively and efficiently; - provide a high degree of suitability and usability; - are potentially scalable, extendable or otherwise upgradable in the future; - incorporate reliable, robust system software essential to optimal sustained performance; - provide a suitable and sustainable physical environment to accommodate the proposed systems, including adequate floor space, power, cooling, etc.

-- 2.2 Effectiveness of the proposed pan-Canadian strategy in HPC in contributing to strengthening the national capacity for knowledge creation and innovation.
-The extent to which the proposed strategy will: - build regional, provincial, and national capacity for knowledge creation and innovation and for international competitiveness; - ensure ongoing complementarities and synergies among regional facilities to create a national resource; - combine the expertise and resources of regional facilities to ensure researchers have access to unprecedented depth and support in the application of HPC to the most computationally challenging research problems; - attract and retain the best researchers or those with the highest potential; - create a stimulating and enriched environment for training highly qualified personnel; - strengthen multidisciplinary and interdisciplinary approaches, collaborations among researchers, and partnerships among institutions, sectors, or regions; - ensure effective governance at both national and regional levels, including the management structure, accessibility and allocation of access to facility to different users, operation and maintenance of HPC resources on an ongoing basis; - address all aspects and costs as well as long-term sustainability issues, including the relevance of the proposed distribution between funding partners and the nature and extent of support from institutions. - 2.3 The potential benefits to Canada of the research or technology development enabled by HPC.
-The extent to which activities enabled by the proposed strategy will: - contribute to knowledge creation and its application for job creation and economic growth in Canada; - support improvements to society, quality of life, health, and the environment, including the creation of new policies in these areas.
+- 2.2 Effectiveness of the proposed integrated strategy of investments in HPC in contributing to strengthening the national capacity for innovation.
+The investments will: - build regional, provincial, and national capacity for innovation and for international competitiveness; - ensure complementarities and synergies among regional facilities; - combine the expertise of regional facilities to ensure researchers have access to unprecedented depth and support in the application of HPC to the most computationally challenging research; - attract and retain the best researchers or those with the highest potential; - create a stimulating and enriched environment for training highly qualified personnel; - strengthen multidisciplinary and interdisciplinary approaches, collaborations among researchers, and partnerships among institutions, sectors, or regions; - ensure effective governance, including the management, accessibility, operation and maintenance of HPC resources on an ongoing basis; - address all aspects and costs as well as long-term sustainability issues. - 2.3 The potential benefits to Canada of the research or technology development enabled by HPC.
+The activities enabled by the investments will: - contribute to job creation and economic growth in Canada; - support improvements to society, quality of life, health, and the environment, including the creation of new policies in these areas.